-“The scholarship program is the reason I am on the track I am on now.
-The tremendous work of the charities and scholarships at COD help students like myself beyond measure,” he said.
+“The scholarship program was the reason I am on the track I am on now.
+The tremendous work of the charities and scholarships at COD continue to help students beyond measure,” he said.
 “The coupling of this with access to a state-of-the-art facility with top-notch classes and faculty means any student can be properly prepared to move forward toward whatever future they can imagine.”

-After earning his associate’s degree, Longmire plans to transfer and pursue a bachelor’s degree in computer science and hopefully a master’s and Ph.D., making him the first in his family to achieve all of these educational goals.
-He then would like to conduct research in information security.
+After earning his associate’s degree, Longmire transferred to the University of Illinois at Chicago to pursue a bachelor’s degree in computer science.
+He also keeps busy with open source and freelance projects.
+He would like to obtain a master’s degree and a Ph.D., making him the first in his family to achieve all of these educational goals, and then wants to conduct research in information security.

 “I would tell others to be prepared to work hard and learn a lot.
 If you go in with a good attitude and keep it up day after day, you will be a successful student.
 By knowing yourself and planning accordingly, life can be very full and exciting.
 I love COD so much for giving me the time to explore my passions and have such a full and fulfilled life with such great hope for the future.
 As a result, I will try my hardest to shine a little light so that others can find hope at COD just as I have.”

 (630) 942-3000 (Student Services)